Hong Kong role in wildlife smuggling in spotlight as African rangers beg for ivory ban

 Ahead of the hearing, activists waving graphic placards showing dead elephants were accompanied by a giant inflatable elephant and a Senegalese drumming band which drowned out the shouts from jeering ivory traders.

-Later in the week, a protest outside a famous restaurant by the city’s trademark harbour is planned against the shark fin trade.
+Later in the week, a protest outside a famous restaurant by the city’s trademark harbor is planned against the shark fin trade.

 A study from Hong Kong’s Shark Foundation released on May 31 showed large restaurant groups were serving shark fin from endangered species like the dusky shark and the silky shark.